-You have a lot on your plate as a college student, but don't let that stand in the way of getting your flu shot — because if there's one thing you can't afford, it's spending several days sick in bed this Winter.
+You have a lot on your plate as a college student, but don't let that stand in the way of getting your flu shot — because if there's one thing you can't afford, it's spending several days sick in bed with the flu this winter.
 The good news?
 Getting a flu shot is quick and easy, and you don't need to scrape together a bunch of cash to pay for it, either.

 Many campus health centers offer free flu shots to students either for a limited time or throughout flu season, and you can usually pop in and get the vaccine in mere minutes without an appointment, just as you would at your local pharmacy.
+(Though you should check first, especially during COVID-19.)
 Additionally, if you've opted in to your school's student health insurance plan, the flu shot may be covered at no out-of-pocket cost.
 And even if neither of these options are available to you, the flu shot is likely offered on campus for the same $20 to $40 you'd pay without insurance at a drugstore.

 According to the Centers For Disease Control and Prevention, the flu vaccine can reduce the risk of illness by 40 to 60 percent among the general population when it's well-matched with the strains that are circulating that year.
-Given that college students often live in close quarters and spend a lot of time socializing (both in and out of class), any amount of protection is better than none.
+Given the number of people you cross paths with on campus, any amount of protection is better than none.